orlyliba/image-processing-python-primer/README.md

 Here are the instructions:
 1. Download the project and unzip.
 2. In the terminal, go to the unzipped dir.
-3. ./run.sh (creates the virtual environment and installs the needed python libraries).
+3. ./run.sh (creates the virtual environment and installs the needed python libraries with pip).
 4. Jupyter notebook should open up
 5. open the notebook called Fun project with OpenCV